okalangkenneth/FinanceApp/README.md

 4- Update the appsettings.json file with your OpenAI API key and any other necessary configuration settings.

 5- Run the application using the development web server (e.g., IIS Express in Visual Studio).

+## Deployment
+Refer to the Azure deployment guide for instructions on how to deploy the application to Azure App Service.
+You can also set up continuous integration and continuous deployment (CI/CD) using GitHub Actions or Azure DevOps.